gvdpol/PracticalDevOps/docs/Infrastructure_as_code/LabDescription.md

 ### Step 2

-**Edit** the Build Definition that you configured in the Continuous Integration Lab.
+**Edit** the Build Pipeline that you configured in the Continuous Integration Lab.

 ### Step 3